 CMI in Leadership, Coaching & Mentoring (RQF)

-This is a comprehensive Level 5 leadership, coaching and mentoring programme, comprising a series of three one-day workshops and with the completion of unit 5017V1 Coaching Practice and Theory for those delegates who choose to complete the optional CMI qualification.
+This is a comprehensive Level 5 leadership, coaching and mentoring programme, comprising a series of three one-day workshops with a follow-up day as well as the option of completing a CMI Level 5 Coaching Practice & Theory qualification.

-The purpose of the programme is to introduce to middle and senior managers the use of management mentoring and coaching skills to get better results from their teams.
-At the heart of the programme is the CMI Level 5 Award in Management Coaching and Mentoring (QCF), an internationally recognised qualification with 45 to 50 guided hours of learning - leading to the completion of a work-based assignment.
-The three workshops provide 18 guided learning hours, the remainder coming from one-on one tutorial support whilst completing the assignment.
-Completion of the qualification is optional and requires registration of the candidate with the awarding body.
+The purpose of the programme is to introduce middle and senior managers to the use of management mentoring and coaching skills to get better results from their teams.
+At the heart of the workshops is the CMI Level 5 syllabus and delegates can complete an optional CMI qualification if they wish, either alongside the classroom sessions and/or via our personal Tutor supported Distance Learning programme.

 - CMI Level 5 Award or Certificate in Principles of Professional Coaching